fyiernzy/FOP_Valley/README.md

   - `Archer`: Physical Attack will be substantially strengthened.
 - You are required to create a custom leveling-up algorithm for each archetypes.

-### 2.3 - Design Monster (Total - 3 marks)
+### 2.3 - Design Monster (1 marks)

-In any RPG (Role-playing game), monsters are a common feature.
-While keeping in mind that you are not restricted in designing your monster class, you may consider designing the Monster class as follows:
+1. Design a `Monster` class that possesses attributes such as `healthPoints`, `manaPoints`, `physicalDefense`, `magicalDefense`, `physicalAttack`, and `magicalAttack`.
+2. Design **5 unique monsters** that extend the `Monster` class based on description in `monsters.txt`
+3. The locations of the monsters on the map are generated randomly.
+4. Each time a player enters the game, 7 monsters of different types will be generated.

 ```java
 // Define the Monster class to represent in-game monsters.